 Welcome to MWSU!

 The Accessibility Resource Center works to create an academic environment that is free of barriers and full of opportunities for a diverse group of learners.
 We work with faculty and staff to remove environmental barriers that would prevent students with disabilities from having equal access to the same opportunities available to their peers.
-An environmental barrier can be anything that excludes a student from full participation in all of the academic and non-academic programs offered at MWSU.
+An environmental barrier can be anything (including places, policies and procedures) that excludes a student from full participation in all of the academic and co-curricular programs offered at MWSU.

-Just a few examples of barriers that may be encountered by students with disabilities:
+The following are a few of the barriers typically encountered by students with disabilities:

 - Class lectures delivered orally will be inaccessible to students who are deaf or hard of hearing.